ronkok/Temml/docs/administration.md

 2. WebKit does not implement <mstyle scriptlevel="0">.

 3. Chromium and WebKit system font extensible arrows have notes placed too high.
     Some do not stretch in Cambria Math or NotoSans.
-Again, Latin Modern is okay.
+Latin Modern is okay.

 4. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts.)